CleverRaven/Cataclysm-DDA/doc/JSON_INHERITANCE.md

 ```

 It is possible to define an `abstract` ID that exists only for other `type`s to inherit from and cannot itself be used in game.
-This is done to facilitate maintanance and reduce line count.
+This is done to facilitate maintenance and reduce line count.
 In the following condensed example `magazine_belt` provides values common to all implemented ammo belts:

 ```json
   {